nestjs/docs.nestjs.com/content/graphql/federation.md

 }
 ```

-Also, similar to User service, we need to specify `GraphQLModule` to use Federation 2.
+Also, similarly to the User service, we need to specify in the `GraphQLModule` to use Federation 2.

 ```ts
 import {